thegetty/bronze-guidelines/content/vocabulary/metallurgical-joint.md

 {% backmatter %}

 Note: The correct use of this term has been disputed among CAST:ING members, but it is often used generally to distinguish from mechanical joints.
-Diffusion welding (an expensive twentieth-century solid-state welding technique) does not involve the use of molten metal but to our knowledge is not used for bronze sculpture.
+Diffusion welding (an expensive twentieth-century solid-state welding technique) does not involve the use of molten metal but to our knowledge is not used for {% def "bronze" %} sculpture.

 {% endbackmatter %}